DENTURES

 Denture follow up…

 Regular check ups for the denture is a necessity, dentures do not last forever and need to be maintained and serviced.
-Maintenance of soft tissues, gums and any remaining teeth is vital to maintaining the stability of the denture.
+Maintenance of soft tissues, gums and any remaining teeth is vital to maintain the stability of the denture.